the-turing-way/the-turing-way/workshops/build-a-binderhub/binderhub_resources/collaborative_notes_template.md

-[comment]: <This is a templatefor taking collaborative notes during a Build a BinderHub workshop.
+[comment]: <This is a template for taking collaborative notes during a Build a BinderHub workshop.
 It has been formatted to be Markdown compatible and should "just work" when copy-pasted into HackMD.io>

 # Notes from Build a BinderHub workshop